 Most folks would agree that if you are going to do a day hike in Zakopane, this is one of the best.
 However, hiking Giewont during the winter months can almost be considered suicidal.
 Sheer cliffs and icy paths make for a very deadly combination.
 In the summer, the route is so packed with tourists that the line to reach the summit may take hours.
 This makes narrow trails dangerously crowded.

 It’s best to come during the shoulder seasons when the experience will be more enjoyable.
-We visited during late September through early October and were surprised how many folks were still out on the popular trails.
+We visited from late September through early October and were surprised at how many folks were still out on the popular trails.

 For the slow to the average hiker, the trek up to Giewont’s peak and back down may take around 6 to 8 hours.
 We began our walk from our accommodation in Zakopane.
 From door to door, it took us about eight hours in total.
-Keep in mind that we stopped a number of times and took additional time to really soak in the views and experience!
+Keep in mind that we stopped several times and took additional time to soak in the views and experience!

 Next, the trail moves through the forest and trees.